In compiling our recommendations for the best short-game training aids, we realized something startling.

 The Chipping Net is 4.5 pounds and is very easy to set up and take down.
 It also comes at a reasonable price point.

 We recommend the Callaway FT Launch Zone Hitting Mat as a great chipping mat.
 This small mat is perfect for short game practice.
 The Callaway FT Launch Zone Hitting Mat is especially useful indoors where carpets can get worn out from too much practice, and hard floors are just not appropriate.

 At 8″ X 16″ X 1″ in dimension, this Callaway mat is small but perfect for the normal swing and speed of short game shots.
 We especially like this mat because of its relatively thick and heavy rubberized base.
 The design of the base inhibits it from sliding, gives a more realistic feel on impact, and protects a golfer’s wrists from jarring impact with the ground.

 Some might find these golf ball shaggers to be an odd recommendation for a “best short game training aid.”
 We strongly disagree.
 In fact, these retrievers rank as some of our favorite training aids because they help us to stay out on the grass practicing instead of throwing in the towel quickly.

 Whether you are in your back yard or at a short game range, a golf ball shagger greatly accelerates picking up golf balls and is a true blessing.

 For a large-capacity retriever, the Original Shag Bag Shagger is the best of its breed.
 The Shagger comes in four colors and weighs 1.8 pounds empty.
 It is made of high-quality, heavy-duty metal and canvas.
 It holds up to 80 golf balls, allowing for a longer interval of practice before a golfer needs to retrieve the balls.

 This shag tube easily fits within most golf bags and holds 23 balls.
 This Ball Retriever has a click lever mechanism that secures or releases balls from the plastic tube.
-The trigger can be operated with your foot or hand.
+The trigger is operated with your foot or hand.

 As said throughout this post, there is only one real way to improve your short game—consistent and focused practice.